iq-coryp/documentation-testing/pages/guides/ea-guide.md

 ### Corporate Hierarchy

 In Endless Aisle, {{Pricing}} and {{Availability}} are set at different levels in your Company Tree, which represents your corporate hierarchy.

+Availability is set at the store level while Pricing can be set at the Company level.

 {{tip}}
 To learn more about your Company Tree, see <a href="/concepts/company-tree/">Company Tree</a>